MonsieurGabriel/MonsieurGabriel.github.io/README.md

 ![Ancient Roman Emperors](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/04.2022_Augustus_Bevilacqua_cropped.jpg/100px-04.2022_Augustus_Bevilacqua_cropped.jpg)

  <b>Julius Caesar Augustus (September 23, 63 BC - 14 August 14 AD)</b><br>
    He was the founder of the Roman Empire.
-He was the first Roman Emperor, from 27 BC until his death.</br>
+He was the first Roman Emperor, from 27 BC until his death.
    Augustus enlarged the empire, annexing Egypt, Dalmatia, Pannonia, Noricum, and Raetia.
 He also expanded possesions in Africa, and completed the conquest of Hispania.